-Act on Promotion of Low-Carbon Cities, was enacted on December 2012, as the first step in bringing new perspectives, such as a way of the declining birthrate and eco-friendly living and livelihood of aging society, and to provide an environment where people and private businesses work together for the development of a compact city.
+Act on Promotion of Low-Carbon Cities, was enacted on December 2012, as the first step in bringing new perspectives, such as a way of the declining birthrate and ecofriendly living and livelihood of aging society, and to provide an environment where people and private businesses work together for the development of a compact city.

-Under the act, local governments may designate Low-Carbon City Development Plan (Fig.14).
+Under the act, local governments may designate Low-Carbon City Development Plan (Figure 18).
 The plan allows local governments to create ways to comprehensively promote countermeasures for a low-carbon city in the Urbanization Promotion Area.
-Local governments may designate those items as follows in the Low Carbon City Development Plans.